 The diversified terrain of Sidamo has resulted in a coffee with a vibrant flavor.
 Here, coffee comes in various tastes, including fruit, nuts, and herbs.

-With a height of 1,700 to 2,200 meters above sea level, this is Ethiopia’s highest coffee region.
+This is Ethiopia’s highest coffee region with a height of 1,700 to 2,200 meters above sea level.
 Yigacheffe is known for producing some of the world’s most excellent coffee.
 This coffee also complies with SHG/SHB standards.

 Lemon and citrus notes with a light sweetness are always present in this region’s coffee.